kochf1/edu-slides/README.md

 ```

 ## Disclaimer:
-GPT4o has been applied for the development of source code and documentation through this package
+GPT4o has been applied for the development and documentation of this package.

 **Copyright 2024 Fernando Koch**